-9. Increased Channel Coverage
+9. Increased channel coverage

 Let’s say you’ve solved the problems laid out above and successfully found the exact image you need.
 Now you want to export your assets to a retailer, ecommerce marketplace, or just your own D2C website.

+Chances are you’ve already spent way too much time searching for the image.
+And you still have to confirm it meets the size and aspect ratio requirements of the site you’re sending it to.
 How can you be sure the asset is going to meet the requirements of any site you’re sending it to?
 Wouldn’t it be easier to send multiple assets to multiple channels all at once?

 DAM solves these problems by merging functions.

 DAM combines the renaming, resizing, and syndication functions.
 This ensures you’re completing all required steps before you push digital assets out to wherever they need to go.

 Ultimately, the function of a DAM is optimization.
 What this means is that you configure the exact digital asset you need to meet the specific requirements of a given sales channel.
 Subsequently, optimization simplifies the process of delivering a strong brand message, engaging visitors, and transforming them into customers.